Dependent Random Partitions by Shrinking Toward an Anchor: Empirical Application: Return to Education

 We demonstrated in Section \ref{sec:hierarchical} the hierarchically-dependent partition model defined in Section \ref{sec:hierarchical_model}.
 This model greatly improved results over the independent models in Section \ref{sec:single}, however, the hierarchical structure did not capture the intuition that two adjacent years are likely more dependent than two years that are far apart.
 The data in this example are a time series for $t=1, \ldots, T$, and thus an autoregressive model in time for $\bm{\pi}_1, \ldots, \bm{\pi}_T$ is natural.
 We now demonstrate that the temporal model in Section \ref{sec:temporal_model} improves upon the results of the hierarchical model.

-We use the same sampling model, priors on the shrinkage and grit parameters, number of posterior samples, burn-in, thinning, 10-fold cross validation, etc.\ as in the Section \ref{sec:hierarchical}.
-Although the acceptance rate for an individual Metropolis proposal to update the permutation $\perm$ was only 0.017, the ordering of 72\% of the items changed per MCMC iteration.
-As before, we repeated the whole exercise five times with randomly selected starting values for the permutation $\perm$ and then combined the samples after burn-in.
-The out-of-sample fit was $-54,497.3 \pm 6.0$, which itself is a substantial improvement of about $133$ units over the hierarchical model in Section \ref{sec:hierarchical}.
-The CPU run time for the model was approximately 4.33 hours; about a third of that time was used to update the permutation.
+We follow the outline of Section \ref{sec:temporal_model} and use the same sampling model, priors on the shrinkage and grit parameters, number of posterior samples, burn-in, thinning, 10-fold cross validation, etc.\ as in Section \ref{sec:hierarchical}.
+We assume $\bm{\pi}_1 \sim \text{SP}(\bm{\rho}_{\text{r}}, \shrink_0, \perm_0, \psi_0, \text{CRP}(1))$, with anchor $\bm{\rho}_{\text{r}}$ defined by the census regions, $\shrink_0 = \shrinkitem_0 \times (a_1, \ldots, a_n)$ using $a_i$ values from Section \ref{sec:single} and placing a $\text{Gamma}(5,1)$ prior on $\shrinkitem_0$, a uniform prior on $\perm_0$, and a uniform prior on the unit interval for the grit parameter $\psi_0$.
+The acceptance rate for a permutation update was 15\%.
+The single-core runtime of each Markov chain was approximately 165 minutes; about 2\% of the that time was used to update the shrinkage and grit parameters, 2\% on the permutation parameters, and the remaining 96\% on the other year-specific parameters.

-The plots in Figure \ref{fig:partitions_over_time} show color-coded cluster labels for the SALSO estimates for the independent CRP model from Section \ref{sec:single} (on the left) and the temporally-dependent model (on the right).
-The plot on the left shows very little temporal dependence in the partition estimates over time.
-In constrast, strong dependence in the partition estimates over time are seen in the plot on the right, with the partitions evolving in time.

 Figure \ref{fig:MargLocScaleConst2} helps visualize the dependence among the yearly partitions $\bm{\pi_1},\ldots,\bm{\pi_T}$.
-Each plot is a $27 \times 27$ grid with the $(i,j)$ cell showing the posterior expectation of \cite{hubert1985comparing}'s adjusted Rand index (ARI) between two randomly selected partitions for years $i$ and $j$.
-More agreement in the partitions, i.e., larger ARI value, are shown in darker colors in the plots.
+Each plot is a $27 \times 27$ grid with the $(i,j)$ cell showing the posterior expectation of the Rand index (RI) between two randomly selected partitions from years $i$ and $j$.
+More agreement in the partitions, i.e., larger RI value, are shown in darker colors in the plots.
 The left plot is for the independent CRP model in Section \ref{sec:single} and the right plot is for the time-dependent model.
-There is a stark contrast between the two models, with the temporally-dependent model demonstrating the anticipated temporal-dependence in neighboring years which decays over time (i.e, moving away from the diagonal).
+There is a stark contrast between the plots of two models, with the temporally-dependent model demonstrating the anticipated temporal-dependence in neighboring years which decays over time (i.e., moving away from the diagonal).

+We again use the same 10-fold out-of-sample fit measure with the same number of samples, burn-in, and thinning and repeated the whole exercise ten times.
+The relative fit score was 5,000 $\pm$ 64, which is a substantial improvement of about 1,461 units from the hierarchical model in Section \ref{sec:hierarchical} and 2,552 units better than the best model fit from the independence models in Section \ref{sec:single}.